 Following the surgery, you will have three post-op visits.
-During your first visit, our certified technicians will check your vision, incision, IOL, eye pressure, and make sure your eye is comfortable.
-At your two week visit, we will dilate your eyes (enlarge your pupils with eye drops) in order to check your retina (the back of your eye).
+During your first visit, our certified technicians will check your vision, incision, IOL, eye pressure, and make sure your eye is comfortable, as well as the post op things to not do.
+At your two week visit, we will dilate your eyes (enlarge your pupils with eye drops) in order to check your IOL & retina (the back of your eye).
 Finally, we will see you four weeks after surgery if you don’t have an optometrist to continue your care.
-We will also check you for glasses at your post-op appointment.
+We will also check you for glasses (if needed) at your 4 week post-op appointment.

 When can I resume normal activities after cataract surgery?

 For the first week after your cataract surgery with Dr. Murrell, you need to take it easy.
 You need to limit the blood pressure to your face, so anything strenuous is completely off-limits.
 You can take easy walks.

 From there, Dr. Murrell will give you an idea of the timeframe for different activities.
 It’s important to avoid strenuous activities or heavy lifting for a few weeks to be sure your eye fully heals.
 You’ll have a follow-up within a few days after your surgery, so Dr. Murrell can see how well you are progressing then.
 You’ll be cleared to drive at this time, or possibly earlier.

 Any swimming will need to wait for about one month.
 It’s also a good idea to avoid getting dust or debris in your eyes; this minimizes the risk of infection